Andreavpowell/reading-notes/README.md

 >#### Three reminders to myself of how to maintain a Growth Mindset:
 >
 >- Keep constant, constructive communication with my teammates.
->- Embrace any criticism given to me, no matter who it may have come from.
+>- Embrace and learn from any criticism given to me, no matter who it may have come from.
 >- Always congratulate and be inspired by anyone that succeeds.
 Never allow jealousy to intervene.